WDI-SEA/notes/15-python/python-neural-networks/readme.md

 print(sess.run([W, b]))
 ```

 Sweet!
-Notice it got close to the perfect values of 1 and -1 minus some
+Notice it got close to the perfect values of 1 and -1 minus some rounding errors.

 ### Neural Networks using Iris Data